kiali/kiali.io/content/en/docs/Configuration/rbac.md

 ## Introduction

-In authentication strategies other than `anonymous` Kiali supports limiting the namespaces that are accessible in a per-user basis.
+In authentication strategies other than `anonymous` Kiali supports limiting the namespaces that are accessible on a per-user basis.
 The `anonymous` authentication strategy does not support this, although you can still limit privileges when using an OpenShift cluster.
 See the [access control section in Anonymous strategy]({{< relref "./authentication/anonymous#access-control" >}}).